bxparks/AceSegment/README.md

 be turned on (default) or off (false).

 The `brightness` is an integer constant (0-255) associated with the digit.
-It requires the `Renderer` object to be configured to support PWM on the digit pins.
+It requires the `SegmentDisplay` object to be configured to support PWM on the digit pins.
 Otherwise, the brightness is ignored.

 <a name="GlobalBrightness"></a>
 #### Global Brightness

-If the `Renderer` supports it, we can control the global brightness of the entire LED display using:
+If the `SegmentDisplay` supports it, we can control the global brightness of the entire LED display using:

 ```